 - When it is your turn, start PROMPTLY, speak into the mic, and tell us:

 - the name of the song, and optionally, why you chose it (but be reasonably brief)

-- the chords used (keep it to 3 – 4 chords if possible)
+- the key or the chords used (keep it to 3 – 4 chords if possible)

 - Once you have started the song, keep a steady tempo – listen to the drummer and try to stay locked to him.
 If you screw up, keep the beat going and jump back in.
 It’s okay to repeat the same verse if you forget the next verse; or make up forgotten lyrics.
 Just keep going!

 - If you want someone to do a solo for you, look at that player and nod to them as needed.